schriftgestalt/GlyphsSDK/ObjectWrapper/Sphinx Documentation/sphinx folder/index.rst

 	.. attribute:: storeCase

-		Set to True in order to manipulate the `case` of the glyph (see above).
+		Set to True in order to manipulate the :attr:`GSGlyph.case` of the glyph (see above).
 		Makes it possible to ship custom glyph data inside a .glyphs file without a separate GlyphData file.
 Same as Cmd-Alt-i dialog in UI.

 		:type: bool